AlgyJr/ios_guides/Using-CocoaPods.md

 ## Overview
-CocoaPods packages 3rd-party frameworks and functionalities into "Pods."
-Cocoapods will automagicically download Pods and integrate them into your project.

-This page covers the basics of installing and adding CocoaPods to your project.
+This guide covers the basics of installing and adding CocoaPods to your project.
 By the end of it you will be able to add the most popular Pods to your project.

+In this guide we're going to add the AFNetworking Pod to give UIImageView the power to load web images, and we'll also add the MBProgressHUD Pod so we can create a nice loading screen.

 ### Popular CocoaPods